-The underwriting agreement provides that the underwriters are obligated to purchase all of the notes of such series if any are purchased.
-The underwriting agreement also provides that if an underwriter defaults with respect to a series of notes, the purchase commitments of non-defaulting underwriters of such series may be increased or the offering of such series of notes may be terminated.
+The underwriting agreement provides that the underwriters are obligated to purchase all of the notes if any are purchased.
+The underwriting agreement also provides that if an underwriter defaults with respect to the notes, the purchase commitments of non-defaulting underwriters may be increased or the offering of notes may be terminated.

 The underwriters initially propose to offer the notes for resale at the issue price that appears on the cover of this prospectus supplement.
-The underwriters may offer the 20 notes to selected dealers at the public offering price minus a concession of up to, in the case of the 20 notes, % of the principal amount of the 20 notes.
-In addition, the underwriters may allow, and those selected dealers may reallow, a concession of up to, in the case of the 20 notes, % of the principal amount of the 20, and, in the case of the 20 notes, % of the principal amount of the 20 notes, to certain other dealers.
+The underwriters may offer the notes to selected dealers at the public offering price minus a concession of up to, in the case of the notes, % of the principal amount of the notes.
+In addition, the underwriters may allow, and those selected dealers may reallow, a concession of up to % of the principal amount of the notes to certain other dealers.
 After the initial offering, the underwriters may change the offering price and any other selling terms.
 The underwriters may offer and sell notes through certain of their affiliates.